 Dale Carnegie says that the only way to make solid and lasting relationships is to be genuinely interested in them.

-As someone said, to be interesting be interested.
+As the author is famously quoted with saying: to be interesting be interested.

 Principle 2: Smile